 “Yeah, I know.
 The only away game we’ve had so far this year was Lehman.
 We’ve had it pretty easy, mostly playing games here at home.”

 “I better eat my breakfast,” Todd said.
 With that I went upstairs and got everything I needed ready to take to school.
 When I came back downstairs Todd was ready to go.

 “Man, that was quick.
 What did you do, swallow your breakfast without chewing?”

 “All I had was a bagel with peanut butter.
 I finished eating it while I pulled my stuff together for school.
 I made two more, one for me and one for you.
 We can eat them as we walk to school.”

 “Thanks, Todd.”
-The bagel was good, even though I probably didn’t need it.
+The bagel was good, even though I really didn’t need it.
 Mostly empty carbs, you know.

 My classes and lunch all flew by until seventh period.
 We had our team meeting and reviewed our game plan and everyone’s individual assignments.
 By the time school was over we had our uniforms on and were out on the field doing warmup exercises.